SomeGuyEatingPie/MSFS_Gym_Enviroment/README.md

 ```
 Write your own environment code in this class, a working example of this can be seen in [premade_env.py](https://github.com/SomeGuyEatingPie/MSFS_Gym_Enviroment/blob/master/premade_env.py).
-rtgym requires that the observation space be returned as a Spaces.Tupple.
+rtgym requires that the observation space be returned as a Spaces.Tuple.

 Then copy an interface class for your custom environment, which inherits from [RealTimeFlightSimInterface](https://github.com/SomeGuyEatingPie/MSFS_Gym_Enviroment/blob/master/msfs_rt_env.py).
 ```python